weewx/weewx/docs_src/quickstarts/pip.md

 your system.
 If you plan to use MySQL or MariaDB, be sure to see the `MySQL/MariaDB` tab as well.

 When finished, the WeeWX executables will have been installed in `~/weewx-venv/bin`, while the WeeWX libraries and dependencies will have been installed in `~/weewx-venv/lib/python3.x/site-packages`, where `3.x` is the version of Python you used.

 === "Debian"

     ```{ .shell .copy }
     sudo apt update
-    # If necessary, install pip and venv:
+    # If necessary, install pip and venv
     sudo apt install python3-pip -y
     sudo apt install python3-venv -y

-    # Create the virtual environment:
+    # Create the virtual environment
     python3 -m venv ~/weewx-venv

-    # Activate the WeeWX virtual environment:
+    # Activate the WeeWX virtual environment
     source ~/weewx-venv/bin/activate

-    # Install WeeWX into the virtual environment:
+    # Install WeeWX into the virtual environment
     python3 -m pip install weewx
     ```
     _Tested with Debian 10, 12, RPi OS 32-bit, Ubuntu 20.04, and 22.04._